yohei-meister/rwa-token-app/README.md

 ```

 > **Note**: This app uses:
+>
 > - XRPL testnet accounts for token operations (because XAMAN wallets cannot handle testnet tokens)
-> - A demo XUMM API key for wallet connection
+> - A demo XAMAN API key for wallet connection
 >
 > The credentials in `.env.local.public` are pre-configured for testing the application.
 For production use, you should:
-> - Create your own XRPL testnet accounts
-> - Get your own XUMM API key from the [XUMM Developer Portal](https://apps.xumm.dev/)
+>

 4. Start the development server

 ```bash
 npm run dev
 ```

+> **Important**: This demo app only works with the development server at `http://localhost:5173/`.
+This is because the XUMM API key is registered only for this URL in the XAMAN developer portal.
+If you need to use a different URL, you'll need to:
+>
+> 1. Get your own XAMAN API key from the [XAMAN Developer Portal](https://apps.xaman.dev/)
+> 2. Register your desired URL in the XAMAN developer portal
+> 3. Update the API key in your `.env` file

 ## 📝 Note